rest-models/rest-models-docs/docs/models.md

 ### `hasChanges()`

-Returns a boolean based on if there is some unsaved change.
+Returns a boolean based on any unsaved change.

 ```js
 myModel.get() // { id: 1, name: 'Paul' }